-- Participation (90%): This course will take the form of weekly seminars in which all students will contribute actively to the reading and study of a passage from the Greek Bible.
+- Participation (90%): This course will take the form of weekly seminars in which all students will contribute actively to the reading and study of passages from the Greek Bible.
 Students will receive a grade for the consistency and quality of their weekly participation.
-Students should prepare to participate by doing the following prior to class: - o Carefully read the relevant passage in Greek.
+Students should prepare to participate by doing the following prior to class: - o Carefully read the relevant passage in Greek. - Take notes about any of the following (where relevant): vocabulary, parsing, cross-references, translation, as well as text-critical, grammatical, syntactical, and exegetical features.